Steel Shed Assembly

-The vast majority of our steel units come with an internal plywood floor as part of the assembly price.
-Our team will bring the plywood, cut it to size and affix it down for you.
+As part of the assembly service, our team will bring the plywood, cut it to size and affix it down for you.
 Once the team are done, you’ll have a kitted out interior to you shed.
-The ply that we use 18mm SmartPly which is robust and suitable as use as an internal floor.
 As most of our metal sheds have internal floor frames, the floor being in place removes a trip hazard, as well as giving you a nice flat surface inside the shed.

 Plastic wrap & screw caps

 Our Steel Sheds come with Plastic wrap laid onto the panels, to prevent them becoming damaged in transit.
 This plastic is left on by our steel shed assembly team and many people choose to remove this themselves after the team have been.
 Leaving them on or taking them off is entirely up to the customer and the removal is purely optional.
 However you must be aware that our team will not remove the plastic wrap from the sheds.
 If you choose to remove it, we would advise starting from the bottom and pulling up.
 We do not recommend taking any sharp objects to the wrap as you may damage the sheets underneath.

 It’s worth noting that on our Premium Range of Steel Sheds, the plastic may give the appearance of the shed being scratched, but once the plastic wrap is removed, you’ll have a sleeker looking shed in front of you!

 The screw-caps are a similar case.
 These are are again wholly optional to apply and the team will leave a bag of these cap-coverings for you in the shed should you wish to apply them yourself.
 Their application (or non-application) does not affect the shed in any manner.
 The plastic caps cover the tips of the screws.